ThomasJson/ThomasJson/README.md

 <br/>

 <div align="center">
-  <p>Here is a template I created to start new Blazor Server app with a basic authentication process and TailwindCSS already initialized.</p>
+  <p>Here is a template I created for starting new Blazor Server applications.
+It comes with TailwindCSS set up and a basic authentication process.</p>
   <p>Feel free to use this template for your own Web apps :)</p>
   <a href="https://github.com/ThomasJson/Blazor-Template">
     <img src="https://gh-card.dev/repos/ThomasJson/Blazor-Template.svg?fullname=">